-Lean In’s research-backed DEI training programs help companies create inclusive workplace cultures and connect women with the peer support they need to reach their goals.
+Lean In’s research-backed programs help companies create inclusive workplace cultures and connect women with the peer support they need to reach their goals.

 Women are still not equal at work.
 We can change that.